swiftlang/swift/docs/SIL.rst

   A *loadable aggregate type* is a tuple or struct type that is loadable.

+  A *trivial type* is a loadable type with trivial value semantics.
+  Values of trivial type can be loaded and stored without any retain or release operations and do not need to be destroyed.

 - *Address-only types* are restricted value types for which the compiler cannot access a full concrete representation: